matthewjz-lyonsk6/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, maintainable code that's easy to understand and debug.
 Remember, code is read far more often than it's written.
 Invest time in crafting clear abstractions and minimizing complexity, as it will save you and your team countless hours in the long run."

 In practice, this means choosing straightforward data structures, adhering to SOLID principles, avoiding premature optimization, commenting your code effectively, and continuously refactoring for clarity and conciseness.
 It also involves embracing modularity, using version control effectively, and writing automated tests to ensure your code's integrity over time.

+# 2024-03-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clear, concise, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs and difficulties in future development.
+Optimize for readability and understandability, which will save time and effort during debugging and collaboration.
+Always remember that code is written once but read many times."

+"Also, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing correct code first, then optimize only when needed and after profiling.
+Don't let the pursuit of efficiency overshadow the importance of code clarity and simplicity unless performance is a critical requirement for the specific part of your application."